-While I was taking the Master Gardener course, a fellow Master Gardener was transporting a gangly night blooming cereus.
+While I was taking the Master Gardener course, a fellow Master Gardener was transporting a gangly night-blooming cereus plant.
 A piece of it broke off and he offered it to me.
-He said it would be big and ugly but once a year, when it bloomed, it would fill my home with a wonderful fragrance.
+He said it would be big and ugly, but that once a year, when it bloomed, it would fill my home with a wonderful fragrance.

 The most commonly grown night blooming cereus is Epiphyllum oxypetalum, also known as the gooseneck cactus.
 It grows up to 12 feet and flowers from late spring through late summer.
 The larger plants can flower more than once during a season.